Susie Harries

-Susie Harries is a British historian.
+Susie Harries (born 1951) is a British historian and academic.

 Career

 She studied classics and classical philosophy at Newnham College, Cambridge and St Anne's College, Oxford.

 She is a winner of the Wolfson History Prize 2012 for her book Nikolaus Pevsner: The Life about architectural historian Nikolaus Pevsner.

 Personal life

 She is married to Meirion Harries and lives in London.